guildantix/eq-nag/guides/advanced-triggers.md

   Property &nbsp;&nbsp;&nbsp;&nbsp;| Description
   :------------       | :-------------
-  Overlay window      | The overlay to display this DoT timer.
+  Overlay window      | The overlay to display this timer.
   Timer name          | The text for the timer label.
 This accepts regex capture groups and snippets.
   Timer duration      | The duration of the timer.
   Hide Timer          | If enabled, the timer is hidden by default.